• Tickets &

 blog

-Game two of the series is slated for a 6:35 p.m. start on Saturday at Truist Point.
+Game four of the series takes place at 6:35 p.m.
+Friday night at Regency Furniture Stadium.
+The Rockers will send LHP Ben Wereski (3-4, 4.09) to the mound to face a yet-to-be-named Southern Maryland starter.
 Rockers fans can catch all the action on FLOBASEBALL.TV and on the MixLR app.

 Filed Under: Game Recaps